 How can we overcome being annoyed in our everyday relationships with people?

-If we analyze any situation that we find unpleasant, that we find annoying, we find that it arises because of many, many different causes and circumstances and conditions – social conditions, economic conditions, what’s going on in the home of the people that are involved, their background, etc. When we become annoyed and angry with it, then what we’re doing in our minds really is taking that incident, or whatever it might be that we find annoying, and just making it into some big solid horrible monster, monstrous thing.
-We lose sight of all the causes and conditions that it depends on, and we project onto it much more negative qualities than are actually there.
-And because we don’t want it to be like that, then anger is a very strong emotional rejection of it.
+If we analyze any situation that we find unpleasant, that we find annoying, we find that it arises because of many different causes and circumstances and conditions – social conditions, economic conditions, what’s going on in the home of the people that are involved, their background, etc. When we become annoyed and angry with some situation, then what we’re doing in our minds taking that incident, or whatever it might be that we find annoying, and making it into some big solid horrible monster, some monstrous thing.
+We lose sight of all the causes and conditions that it depends on, and we project onto it qualities that are much more negative than what is actually there.
+Because we don’t want it to be like that, then we get angry, which is a very strong emotional rejection of it.

-Now if we think about it, then rejection… the mechanism behind it is that “I wish for this suffering, for this difficulty, to be away, not to be there.”
-That’s compassion.
-So the opponent for anger and annoyance is always love.
+Now, if we think about it, the mechanism behind rejection is, “I wish for this suffering, for this difficulty, to go away and not to be there.”
+That’s compassion, so the opponent for anger and annoyance is always love.
 Love is the wish for the other person to have happiness and have the causes for happiness.
 They’re acting in a horrible way because of all these conditions and because they’re unhappy.
-I want them to be happy so that they will stop acting in an annoying, horrible way.
-In order for them to be happy, I have to learn what are all the conditions that are causing them to be unhappy and act in an unruly way, and then see what is it that I can change.
+We want them to be happy so that they will stop acting in an annoying, horrible way.
+In order for them to be happy, we have to learn what are all the conditions that are causing them to be unhappy and to act in an unruly way and then see what is it that we can change.

-And those are some of the methods that we use.
-It’s basically analyzing: This is arising from this and that cause.
-I want them to stop acting in this way that is being brought about by these causes, and so what can I do to change what’s effecting their behavior?
+Those are some of the methods that we use.
+It’s basically analyzing, this is arising from this and that cause, and we want them to stop acting in this way that is being brought about by these causes, and so what can we do to change what’s affecting their behavior?

 As teachers, we are going to deal with children from different backgrounds – different cultural, social, religious backgrounds.
-And is it enough just to have patience for all these children, different kinds of children, in order to discipline them and educate them?
+Is it enough just to have patience for all these children, different kinds of children, in order to discipline them and educate them?

 I think one of the most important factors is interest in the children.
-That means to become familiar with what are the religious backgrounds of these children, what are the social backgrounds.
-The more that you understand the people that you are trying to educate, then you will understand more what they actually need.
-And the point of education hopefully is not just to get them to be able to pass an examination, but to help them to become better persons.
-So learn about them.
-You can have them write little essays about themselves or about their family or their background, or stuff like that.
-Get them to say something about themselves.
-Then you get to know them a little bit better.
+That means to become familiar with what the social and religious backgrounds of these children are.
+The more that we understand the children that we are trying to educate, the more we will understand what they actually need.
+The point of education, hopefully, is not just to get them to be able to pass an examination, but to help them to become better persons; so learn about them.
+We can have them write little essays about themselves or about their family or their background.
+Get them to say something about themselves, then we get to know them a little bit better.

-I often meet people who hesitate when they need to say their opinion, or something about themselves, because they are afraid to be rejected.
-And my question is about how to help these people overcome their close-mindedness and their fear.
+I often meet people who hesitate when they need to say their opinion or something about themselves, because they are afraid to be rejected.
+My question is about how to help these people overcome their close-mindedness and their fear?